How the corporate tax regime works for Controlled Foreign Companies: HMRC enquiries: records

 In some cases the Officer may request further information which the United Kingdom company will need to obtain directly from the controlled foreign company.
 For example, where enquiries are made into the motive test, the minutes of the directors’ meetings may be relevant or, in the case of the exempt activities test, a rental agreement for the premises occupied.

 In certain cases documents originating with the United Kingdom company may also have a bearing on exemptions - for example the motive test.
 Here background papers in respect of transactions with the controlled foreign company or the functions of the controlled foreign company will be relevant.

 The documents and information that are relevant in any particular case will depend on the precise circumstances of that case.
 It is therefore not possible to give comprehensive advice at a general level.
-If a company is in any doubt about what information and records it would be prudent for it to keep in any particular case, it can seek guidance from Business International, Outward Investment Team.
+If a company is in any doubt about what information and records it would be prudent for it to keep in any particular case, it can seek guidance from CSTD Business, Assets & International, Base Protection Policy team.